 Soprano Amanda Woodbury is a member of the Domingo-Colburn-Stein Young Artist Program.
-She will make her LA Opera debut as Micaëla in Carmen (Sept.
-28, 2013) with subsequent appearances as Papagena in The Magic Flute.
-In 2013, she performed Lauretta in Gianni Schicchi at the Aspen Music Festival.
-She was also a soloist in the Britten Art Song Prelude at the Colburn School.
-In 2011, she was the second place winner for the Mid-South Region of the Metropolitan Opera National Council Auditions.
-She recently completed her master’s degree in vocal performance at the University of Cincinnati College-Conservatory of Music, where her roles have included Donna Anna in Don Giovanni and Madame Lidoine in Dialogues of the Carmelites.
-She also recently performed the Countess in The Marriage of Figaro with the CCM Summer Program.
-In 2010, she was a studio artist with Opera North, where she performed scenes from Rossini’s La Cenerentola (Cinderella) and Puccini’s Edgar.
+A 2014 winner of the Metropolitan Opera National Council Auditions, she is also a winner of a 2014 Sara Tucker Study Grant, awarded by the Richard Tucker Music Foundation.
+She made her LA Opera debut this season as Micaëla in Carmen, with subsequent appearances as Papagena in The Magic Flute.
+Upcoming performances include her May Festival debut in Mahler’s Symphony No. 8 and Donna Anna in Don Giovanni this summer with the San Francisco Opera’s Merola Opera Program.
+In 2013, she performed Lauretta in Gianni Schicchi at the Aspen Music Festival, and she was also a soloist in the Britten Art Song Prelude at the Colburn School.
+She completed her master’s degree in vocal performance at the University of Cincinnati College-Conservatory of Music, where her roles have included Donna Anna in Don Giovanni and Madame Lidoine in Dialogues of the Carmelites.
+She also performed the Countess in The Marriage of Figaro with the CCM Summer Program.
+In 2010, she was a studio artist with Opera North.